Nitzz101/-Festival-Sales-Analysis/README.md

 # -Festival-Sales-Analysis
-This is a basic/intermediate project in Python.
+This is a basic/intermediate project in Python.<br>
 Libraries used: Pandas, Matplotlib, Seaborn.